Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 • *Subjects are Daiwa Securities Group Inc.'s invested companies, assets managed by the Asset Management Division (own holdings, excluding unlisted stocks via funds), and companies managed by Daiwa Next Bank, Ltd.

 • *Not applicable for commercial real estate and business loans.
-In addition, for other asset classes, if there is no subject, a hyphen will be displayed, and if the number will be rounded down, 0 will be displayed.
+In addition, for other asset classes, if there is no subject, a hyphen will be displayed, and if the number is rounded down, 0 will be displayed.

 • *Some estimates are based on the PCAF Database (excluding subjects that cannot be referenced in the Database)